TeleCero/makeTemplate/README.md

 # makeTemplate
-Template for creating a Downloader for TeleCero
+Template for creating a Downloader for TeleCero.

-Please remove the lines before makeShow and change the following vars.
+Please remove the lines before makeShow and change the following vars:
 * Show
 * Channel
 * Country